ShuxiChen/Data-Analytics-Course-Projects/Statistical Methods and Data Analysis/One-way ANOVA/README.md

 #### Termonologies

-* Response/Dependent variable
+* Response/Dependent variable: target value
-* Factor/Independent variable
+* Factor/Independent variable: the variable affects the response
-* Levels
+* Levels: the different categories within a factor
-* Treatment
+* Treatment: the various classifications (in two-way represents a unique combination of factor levels)
-* Experimental units
+* Experimental units: the observations
-* A balanced design is said to be if all the treatment groups have the same number of replicates.
-Otherwise, the design is unbalanced.
+* Replicates: the number of observations in a treatment

 #### Two sources of variability